JoeBeeton/MapNetstat/README.md

 # MapNetstat
 Displays connections between your machine and remote systems.
 If the remote system is on the public internet, it's location is shown on a Map
 ## Prerequisites
-Java 1.8+
+Java 1.8+ .
+This has to be the Oracle version of Java.
+OpenJDK is not supported as it does not support JavaFX.
-Windows ( Currently )
+Windows or Linux
-At the moment windows is the only supported OS.
-This is due to the fact that there is no straight Java way of getting the list of processes and ports.
-So this has to be done by calling native commands on the OS.
+Tested on Windows 10 as well as Ubuntu Linux and Fedora

 ## Usage
 run the command java -jar mapnetstat.jar